pab10edgar/FinalProject_Part2/README.md

 <h2>"Snake Game" Final Project : Part 2 (Final Submission)</h2>

-**The classes contained within this repository are the work of <i>Pablo Edgar</i> and are for reference only.
-They may not be copied or distributed.**
+**The classes contained within this repository are the work of <i>Pablo Edgar</i> and are for reference only

 <h3>CONTENTS OF THIS FILE</h3>
 —————————————————